You need a skilled criminal defense lawyer to defend you against the allegation of burglary!

 The punishment for a Class B crime is up to 10 years in prison, up to 3 years of probation, and up to $20,000 in fines.
 The punishment for a Class A crime is up to 30 years in prison, up to 4 years of probation, and up to $50,000 in fines.

 Burglary is a crime in and of itself in Maine.
 As discussed above, you can be charged with and found guilty of the act of burglary if you enter a structure with the intent to commit a crime.
 You can be found guilty of burglary even if you do not commit the crime.
 You only need to have the “intent” of committing a crime.
 The crime can be any offense which is defined as a crime under Maine’s Revised Statutes.

 In addition to burglary, you can be charged with the crime you committed during the burglary.
 For example, if you are breaking into someone’s home or a retail establishment to steal property, you can be charged with theft.
 A theft conviction would carry its own punishment based on the amount of the property stolen.

 For example, if you steal less than $500 worth of property, you face up to six months in jail and a $1,000 fine.
 However, if the value of the property you steal is more than $1,000 but less than $10,000, the punishment increases to up to five years in prison and a $5,000 fine.

 If you are charged with burglary and any additional crime, you can be convicted of one or both crimes and face the punishments for each crime.
 This could substantially increase the amount of time you are in prison and the fines and probation you face.

-Contact an Experienced Criminal Defense Attorney for Saco and Maine
+Contact an Experienced Criminal Defense Attorney for Saco and Portland

 Maine Criminal Defense Attorney John Scott Webb represents clients throughout the state of Maine.
 You deserve a criminal defense lawyer who is willing to put forth the effort to ensure you receive the most positive result possible in your case.